dreamalligator/asterisms/_sources/examples.txt

 Asterisms is intended to aid in logging of historical asterisms.
 Whenever possible, I am going to follow conventions of parallel projects so that there is the utmost compatibility possible.
-I think usage and facilitating sharing of information is a big part of the project.
-To that end, some of these examples show how to accomplish the equivalent *without* Asterisms.
-This could be helpful, if you don't want an extra dependency.
-It could also help you seamlessly drop in the Asterisms project.
+I'd love to know if I should add compatibility to an already existing stellar routine.

 .. code:: python